Easy Vegan Spinach Naan for Toddlers & Families

 5. Serve

-These spinach naan are perfect served with curries, hummus, as a quick toddler-friendly snack or with my Harissa Roasted Bellpepper Hummus.
+These spinach naan are perfect served with curries, hummus, as a quick toddler-friendly snack, or with my Harissa Roasted Bellpepper Hummus.

 Variations